Colorado wolf collaring effort crosses state lines

 The department was contacted about the cross-state incident after the wolf was collared and released.

-The Wyoming Game and Fish Department is not assisting in any wolf reintroduction efforts for Colorado and had no role in today’s collaring events.
+The Wyoming Game and Fish Department is not assisting in any wolf reintroduction efforts for Colorado and had no role in the collaring events, according to a news release.
 The incident occurred while a CPW team was attempting to capture a wolf in Colorado near the Wyoming state line.

 Wyoming Game and Fish is not tracking or monitoring the collared wolf’s location.
 Single, roaming wolves in this area of Wyoming are not unusual.
 There is no evidence of an established population in the region, which is the southern border of Wyoming’s predator zone, where wolves can be taken without licenses and where there are no established seasons.